Fischer Legal Group

 How Federal False Claims Act Cases Work

-Last updated on June 8, 2026
+Last updated on August 13, 2026

 The federal budget is nearly $4 trillion per year.
 A large percentage of this huge outlay is payment and reimbursement for goods and services.
 The government has systems in place to prevent fraudulent claims, but these systems are hardly foolproof.
 This is why the government relies on individuals (formally called “relators” but often just called “whistleblowers”) to come forward with evidence of fraud.
 Cases filed by whistleblowers have a much higher success rate than cases filed solely by the government.
-The government’s policy and laws mandating sharing rewards with whistleblowers are major factors in this success.
+The government’s policies and laws mandating sharing rewards with whistleblowers are major factors in this success.

 The False Claims Act (FCA) is the government’s most powerful tool in combating waste, fraud and abuse.
-It came into existence during the Civil War to quash procurement fraud by the many vendors eager for government money – thus its early identification as “Lincoln’s Law.”
+It came into existence during the Civil War to quash procurement fraud by vendors eager for government money – thus its early identification as “Lincoln’s Law.”
 The law was substantially overhauled in 1985.

 Who Can File A Federal False Claims Act Lawsuit?